litmus-web/Pyre-Writeup/README.md

 #### Server
 - Be asyncronous and non-blocking by design.
-- Improve server throughput by at least 40%.
+- Improve server throughput by upto 40%.
-- Improve server latency by at least 40%.
+- Improve server latency by upto 40%.
 - Provide a upgraded interface which is built off of the HTTP spec.
 - Provide a ASGI compatability layer to allow for existing framework intergration.
 - Comply with the modern HTTP/1 spec.